flyingmachine/brave-clojure-web/content/java.md

 ## Packages and Imports

-In this section, you'll learn about how Java handles programs which are spread over more than one file.
-You'll also learn how to use Java libraries.
+In this section, you'll learn about how Java handles programs which are spread over more than one file and you'll learn how to use Java libraries.
 Once again, we'll look at both compiling and running a program.
 This section has direct implications for Clojure, where you'll the same ideas and terminology to interact with Java libraries.